 Why do I care?

-More often than not, a design project is viewed and judged at the end without understanding the process.
-But it’s much deeper than that, to me.
-Understanding the ‘why” in design depends on our emotions which are determined from our life experiences and childhood background.
+Because we when we create, we learn more about who we are and why we choose.
+Many designs projects are judged at the end without understanding how our own personal experiences help create the look.
+So many times I find myself becoming a therapist; asking questions digging into research about my client’s design psychology.
+Understanding the ‘why” in design depends on so many factors from our life experiences.
 It’s how we were brought up to feel what’s wrong or right, good or bad.
 How we look at design is from our view of how we see the world.

-The final word seems to come from those who write and publish design articles, which of course are validated from design trendsetters.
+Somehow, the final word seems to resonate from design articles, which of course are validated from design trendsetters.
 But, I have a whole lot to add from my vantage point.
-My design and lighting background mixed with world travels gave me the gift of Perspective.
-So, for those who are interested, I have a lot to share!
+My childhood figure skating career, interior design and lighting background mixed with world travels gave me so much Perspective on life, let alone design.
+So, here’s a place to share all of my research!

-Linda holds a degree from California State Long Beach in Interior and Environmental Design with a thesis in lighting.
+Linda grew up as a competitive figure skater, and earned her B.A. in Interior and Environmental Design with a focus on lighting.
 She first apprenticed with Award winning architectural lighting design firms before diving into the world of interiors.
-Her multiple travels all over the world including to developing countries have given her cultural awareness to design.
-She gained insight that the power of light can shape and inspire; further enhancing the experience of being immersed in a well designed environment.
+Linda gained insight that the power of lighting can shape and inspire; further enhancing the experience of being immersed in a well designed environment.